Vettaikaaran (2009 film): Critical reception

 Sify gave the film a 4/5 star rating, and wrote the "major plus for the movie are the five peppy songs tuned by Vijay Antony which are choreographed well ...
 The action scenes by Kanal Kannan are superbly choreographed.
 Gopinath’s camera is slick and editing is fast-paced".
-Behindwoods rated 4/5 and stated "The charismatic screen presence of Vijay, enjoyable musical tracks, sparkling stunts, fiery punch lines, the signature lighter moments and foot tapping numbers, makes the movie entertain the family audience, and stated that director B. Babusivan had made a wholesome family entertainer movie.
 The Times of India gave 3.5 stars out of 5 criticising Babusivan for failing to properly tell the story in the second half.
 Ananda Vikatan rated the film 38 out of 100.

-Dubbed versions

-The film was dubbed in Hindi as Dangerous Khiladi 3 and was released on 2014.

-The Telugu dubbed version is Puli Veta.